lrfinotti/cybr201_book/01-WhatIsCrypto.md

 find_possible_word(part_dec, "with", test_dec_dict)
 ```

-Again, checking with the frequencies, "T" as "w" is a good match!
+Again, checking with the frequencies (above), "T" as "w" is a good match!

 ```{code-cell} ipython3
 test_dec_dict["T"] = "w"